21 Top Yokohama Attractions You Must Visit in 2026

 16. Experience the Night View from Yokohama Marine Tower

-Visitor details (2026): Open 10:00-22:00 daily (last entry 21:30).
-Admission is 1,000 yen for adults, 500 yen for children.
-The tower is a 1-minute walk from Motomachi-Chukagai Station.
-For more nighttime ideas, explore Yokohama's nightlife.
-Also, discover other landmarks to complete your visit.
+Visitor details (2026): Open 10:00–22:00 daily (last entry 21:30).
+Admission 1,000 yen adults, 500 yen children.
+A 1-minute walk from Motomachi-Chukagai Station.
+For more after-dark ideas, see Yokohama nightlife.

 17. Enjoy a Relaxing Cruise on Yokohama Bay

-Several operators run sightseeing cruises from the Osanbashi Pier and Yamashita Park, ranging from 40-minute harbor loops to 2-hour dinner cruises.
+Several operators run sightseeing cruises from Osanbashi Pier and Yamashita Park, ranging from 40-minute harbor loops to 2-hour dinner cruises.
 The Royal Wing, Yokohama's largest restaurant ship, serves a Chinese banquet while circling the bay past the Bay Bridge and Minato Mirai skyline.
 For a budget-friendly option, the Sea Bass water bus connects Yokohama Station to Minato Mirai and the Red Brick Warehouse for just 700 yen one-way, providing scenic harbor views without a hefty price tag.

 Guided walking tours led by local experts are one of the most efficient ways to cover multiple Yokohama attractions in a single outing.
 Popular routes include a Chinatown food crawl (approximately 3 hours, from 5,000 yen), a Minato Mirai architecture walk, and a Yamashita Park heritage trail covering the port's role in opening Japan to international trade.
 Several operators now offer private tours that can be customized to your interests, from street photography walks to craft-beer tasting tours.